bwcompton/EcoAssess/inst/aboutWhatsnew.md

 on small screens for layers
 - "ecoConnect scaling" is now called "ecoConnect display"
 - ecoConnect display and Layer opacity are now disabled when corresponding layers aren't selected
-- Tooltips and About this site have been updated for clarity and to describe new features
+- Tooltips and "About this site" have been updated for clarity and to describe new features
-- The version number and "What's new" have been added to keep Beta users updated about what's changed
+- Added version number and "What's new"
 - The project name (if supplied) is now used as the report filename, after scrubbing illegal characters
 - The app has been renamed to "EcoAssess"
 - We've added a new